 After the meeting, positive feedback from senators seemed to indicate that a bill to introduce KCPA in Wisconsin may follow in the near future.
 If this bill is approved, Kratom would not only become legal throughout the state, but its quality would also improve significantly.

-Since Kratom is currently illegal in Wisconsin, it is a felony to own, use, buy, or sell this herb throughout the state.
+Since Kratom is currently illegal in Wisconsin, it is a felony to own, use, buy, or sell this herb throughout the state from any kratom Vendor.
 Although it is possible to order Kratom online, we strongly recommend that those who live in Wisconsin refrain from doing so.

 Whether or not Kratom will be legalized in Wisconsin depends to a large extent on the reputation of this herb with non-consumers.
 Felonies tied to Kratom will only damage this reputation and make it more difficult for the community to push for legalization.